Boston University Terriers men's ice hockey: Beanpot results

-2004–2005

-After a disappointing 2003–2004 season in which BU lost the Beanpot and finished with a losing record, the Terriers were able to turn it around with a 23–14–4 record and an appearance in the 2005 NCAA tournament.
-BU won the Beanpot over Northeastern with an overtime goal by freshman Chris Bourque, son of Boston Bruins defensemen and Hockey Hall of Famer Ray Bourque.

-BU opened the new Harry Agganis Arena midway through the season, with a Jan.
-3, 2005 victory over Minnesota, which was ranked number one in the country at the time.
-Agganis Arena replaced Walter Brown Arena, which had been BU's home ice since 1971.

 BU Terriers in the Olympics

 BU Terriers on the 1980 U.S. Olympic Hockey team

 The' Miracle on Ice' team that defeated the Soviet Union and won the gold medal during the 1980 Olympics in Lake Placid, New York, featured four Boston University players including Olympic team captain Mike Eruzione.
 Along with Dave Silk, Jack O'Callahan, and goalie Jim Craig, these Terriers played key roles and were the only players from eastern schools on a U.S. squad composed predominantly of Minnesotans.

 Eruzione scored the famous winning goal against the Soviets with 10 minutes remaining, and Craig made 36 saves to preserve the 4–3 victory.
 Silk, who assisted on the United States' second and third goals, was mentioned in sportscast Al Michaels' final call: "Eleven seconds, you've got ten seconds, the countdown going on right now!
 Morrow, up to Silk.
 Five seconds left in the game.
 Do you believe in miracles?
 Yes!"

 O'Callahan, who had injured his left knee in an exhibition match, returned for the famous "Miracle on Ice" game and in his first seconds on the ice, delivered a massive hit on a Soviet player that turned the puck over to the Americans near the Soviet defensive zone.
 The hit caught the Soviets off guard and set up a goal scored by William "Buzz" Schneider to tie the game at 1–1.

 After defeating the Soviet Union squad, the U.S. players went on to defeat Finland to secure the gold medal.